 One of the most effective ways to practice social skills for teens with ADHD or Asperger’s is to get involved in social groups at a young age.
 Some examples include church youth groups and Boy Scouts or Girl Scouts.

 These groups facilitate social interaction in a natural, easy way because they are built into the structure of the group and don’t require any special effort on the part of the participants.
 The head of each group coordinates outings and get-togethers that everyone participates in, which takes away the intimidation factor of having to ask someone to hang out.

-These are common activities that teens may see in movies or on television, and that other teens have likely experienced as well.
+These are common activities teens with Asperger’s or ADHD may see in movies or television, and that other teens have likely experienced.
 This gives them common ground and a sense of belonging and acceptance.

 Prior to all of these events, it is helpful for parents to coach their child on what usually happens in these situations and the basic social rules.
 For example, teens with Asperger’s or ADHD may need specific guidance on who asks who to dance and appropriate boundaries.